 - Properly-Sized PFDs for Every Passenger - Do not mess with this rule.
 Just get it done.
 I have about 16 PFDs even though my pontoon has a capacity of 11, because I don't know how many infants, kids and teens I'll have on board.
 Collect a good set of differently sized PFDs so that you have one that properly fits everyone on board.
 No excuses.

 - Functioning Fire Extinguisher - Some sheriffs will even check the expiration date or the charge to make sure it still has pressure, but either way you want to make sure you have one on board.
 Be sure it's a marine fire extinguisher and not just a regular one.
 In typical US Government fashion, the Coast Guard does not call this a simple fire extinguisher.
 They call it "Backfire flame control."
 Gotta have a confusing name or it isn't the government.

-- Noise-Making Device - This could be an air horn, whistle or a bell but you need some kind of noise making device to signal another boat in case of emergency.
+- Noise-Making Device - This could be an air horn, whistle or bell, but you need some kind of noise-making device to signal another boat in case of emergency.

-- Downed Skier Flag - This is often skipped over but very important.
+- Downed Skier Flag - This is often skipped over but is very important.
 My dad knows someone who died because the boat was not using a downed skier flag and the skier was run over and killed.

 - Throwable PFD - This could be the ring-type throwable PFD that Gilligan had, or it can be a simple square throwable.
 Mine is a square type that sits between the captain's chair and the side of the boat, but we'll probably never use it because everyone wears a PFD on my pontoon.

 Optional Safety Equipment (Required Only in Certain Regions)